 Cambridge IGCSE is offered at 7 schools, all of them in or near Kota Kinabalu.
 SPM-track schools (following the Malaysian national curriculum privately) account for 3 more.
 Beyond that, options thin out.
 You will not find the IB Diploma widely available in Sabah.
 Families who want that pathway typically look at boarding schools on the peninsula or in Singapore.

-The international schools in Kota Kinabalu cater to a mix of local professionals, expatriates working in the oil and gas sector, and families connected to the tourism industry.
+The international schools in Kota Kinabalu cater to a mix of local professionals, expatriates working in the oil and gas sector (Petronas Sabah operations, Shell), and families connected to the tourism industry.
+Kinabalu International and Jesselton are the two flagship campuses, both running the Cambridge curriculum.
 Class sizes tend to be smaller than their KL equivalents, which some parents consider an advantage.

 Private school fees in Sabah